voiceswipe/VoiceSwipe/privacy-policy.md

-# Política de Privacidad — Voice Swipe
+# Privacy Policy — Voice Swipe

-*Última actualización: marzo 2026*
+*Last updated: March 2026*

 ---

-## 1. Información que recopilamos
+## 1. Information We Collect

-Voice Swipe no recopila, almacena ni transmite datos personales de ningún tipo.
-La app no requiere registro ni cuenta de usuario.
+Voice Swipe does not collect, store, or transmit any personal data of any kind.
+The app does not require registration or a user account.

-## 2. Uso del micrófono
+## 2. Microphone Usage

-Voice Swipe solicita permiso de acceso al micrófono exclusivamente para reconocer comandos de voz.
-El audio captado por el micrófono se procesa en tiempo real directamente en el dispositivo usando las bibliotecas Vosk y Silero VAD.
-El audio nunca se graba, almacena ni envía a servidores externos.
+Voice Swipe requests permission to access the microphone exclusively to recognize voice commands.
+Audio captured by the microphone is processed in real time directly on the device using the Vosk and Silero VAD libraries.
+The audio is never recorded, stored, or sent to external servers.

-## 3. Procesamiento local
+## 3. Local Processing

-Todo el reconocimiento de voz ocurre completamente en el dispositivo (on-device).
-Voice Swipe no requiere conexión a internet para funcionar, excepto para la descarga inicial de paquetes de idioma adicionales desde GitHub.
+All voice recognition occurs entirely on the device (on-device).
+Voice Swipe does not require an internet connection to function, except for the initial download of additional language packages from GitHub.

-## 4. Datos de uso
+## 4. Usage Data

-Voice Swipe no recopila estadísticas de uso, datos de diagnóstico ni ningún otro tipo de información analítica.
+Voice Swipe does not collect usage statistics, diagnostic data, or any other type of analytics information.

-## 5. Terceros
+## 5. Third Parties

-Voice Swipe utiliza las siguientes bibliotecas de código abierto:
+Voice Swipe uses the following open-source libraries:

-- **Vosk** — Motor de reconocimiento de voz (Apache License 2.0)
+- **Vosk** — Speech recognition engine (Apache License 2.0)
-- **Silero VAD** — Detección de actividad de voz (MIT License)
+- **Silero VAD** — Voice activity detection (MIT License)

-Estas bibliotecas operan completamente en el dispositivo y no transmiten datos.
+These libraries operate entirely on the device and do not transmit data.

-## 6. Cambios en esta política
+## 6. Changes to This Policy

-Cualquier cambio en esta política se notificará mediante una actualización de la app en Google Play.
+Any changes to this policy will be communicated through an update of the app on Google Play.

-## 7. Contacto
+## 7. Contact

-Para preguntas o comentarios sobre esta política de privacidad:
+For questions or comments regarding this privacy policy:
 [voiceswipe@gmail.com](mailto:voiceswipe@gmail.com)